Challenges for Reinforcement Learning in Quantum Circuit Design: Quantum Circuit Designer

-\paragraph{Reward} The reward is kept $0$ until the end of an episode is reached (either by truncation or termination).
+The reward is kept at $0$ until the end of an episode is reached (i.e., $t$ is terminal, either by truncation or termination).
 To incentivize the use of few operations, a step-cost $\mathcal{C}_t$ is applied when exceeding two-thirds of the available operations $\sigma$:

-To furthermore incentivize the construction of optimal circuits, suitable task reward functions $\mathcal{R}^{*}\in[0,1]$ need to be defined, s.t.:
+with $\sigma = \eta \cdot \delta \cdot 2$.
+We choose this bound to prevent prevalent solutions solely optimizing for minimal qubit and operation usage, which would cause immediate termination of the episode.
+To further incentivize the construction of useful circuits, we use the previously defined task reward functions $\mathcal{R}^{*}$ according to Eq.~\eqref{eq:reward:statepreparation} and Eq.~\eqref{eq:reward:unitarycomposition} for the SP and UC objectives respectively, s.t.:

-However, in contrast to the overall domain, those are specific to the given problem instance or challenge introduced in the following section.
+However, in contrast to the overall domain, those are specific to the given problem instance or objective, defined previously, and might be extended to address further objectives.